antHogis/Meininki/README.md

 # Requirements
 - node.js
-- Environment variable `DB_CONNECTION`, containing url to a MongoDB database collection.
+- Environment variable `DB_CONNECTION`, containing url to a MongoDB database.
 If using dotenv, the .env file should be stored in directory `backend/`

 # Installing dependencies
 ## Front end